francesmcmullin/asyncTests/README.md

 To play, just clone, `npm install` and then `mocha`.
 If that doesn't work, it may help to install mocha globally `npm install -g mocha` (may need `sudo`) or you can just access it at `./node_modules/mocha/bin/mocha`.

 You will notice some tests are failing (on `master` anyway).
 It's your job to make them pass.
 Hopefully the messages are informative, the steps are also outlined below.
+Initially, the later tests are disabled (`pending`), so you only see 3 errors instead of 15.
+Once you have the first suite passing, open the second one (`2-multiple_req.js`) and enable it by removing `.skip`.

 ## Goals:
 1. Call the AJAX function with the URL